StefanoRatto/ratste/README.md

 ## Logging

 The tool offers basic logging.
 A log file is created for each server session in the `$RATSTE_HOME/logs` folder and contains the entire output of the session (server output, user commands and client responses).
+Log file names and timestamps are in UTC.

 ## Licensing